Sheriff's police investigate homicide in Pembroke

+According to a release from the Kankakee County Sheriff's Department, at approximately 4:22 p.m.
+Tuesday, deputies responded to a report of shots fired in the 2600 block of South 13000East Road in Pembroke Township.
+While en route to the scene, deputies received a second call in close proximity of a subject suffering from a gunshot wound(s).

-Ortega, of Pembroke, was pronounced dead at the scene at 5:05 p.m., Coroner Bob Gessner said.
+Upon arrival, deputies located the shooting victim, Ortega, as well as a crime scene nearby.
+Ortega was pronounced dead at the scene at 5:05 p.m., Coroner Bob Gessner said.
 An autopsy is scheduled for today.

 Ortega was operating a four-wheeler when he was shot, according to emergency radio.
 Numerous shell casings were recovered.